-Ever wondered how to make stray dogs stop barking?
-This short article will tell you how, and provide a free solution.
+Ever wondered how to stop dogs barking?
+This short article will tell you how, and two different solutions.

-If there’s one thing I know from living in Asia it’s that people do little to control the stray animal population with neutering, animal adoption services, or animal control.
+If there’s one thing I know from living in Asia as a digital nomad it’s that people do little to control the stray animal population with neutering, animal adoption services, or animal control.
 That means you’ve got a choir of barking dogs and cats in heat around you at all hours of the day and night.
 Which can make sleep, concentration, or work virtually impossible.

 I love dogs and grew up with them my whole life –well-behaved dogs in a Canadian suburb.
 Stray dogs are also incredibly loveable and often better behaved than those in captivity (read: owned).
 I’ve only met one dog that ever made me feel threatened in all my years on the road, so for me, it’s important to use a solution that doesn’t cause harm.

-I used to use a dog whistle app for this, but few work when the lock screen is activated or allow you to use them over a Bluetooth connected speaker through your smartphone.
-And on Android, dog whistle apps are often rife with malware.
+I used to use a dog whistle app to stop dogs barking, but few work when the lock screen is activated or allow you to use them over a Bluetooth connected speaker through your smartphone.
+And on Android, dog whistle apps to stop dogs barking are often rife with malware.

 For testing purposes, I suggest you try both a 15,000 Hz tone and a 20,000 Hz tone on YouTube first to see which one works better for you.
 I tend to alternate between the two depending on the dog, as every dog is different.

-After that, you could rip and download an MP3 of either tone using a service like Listen to Youtube and create a playlist on your smartphone for quick access –set it to loop, and you’re good to go.
+After that, you could rip and download an audio MP4 of either tone using a service like YouTubNow and create a playlist on your smartphone for quick access –set it to loop, and you’re good to go.

 To avoid any possible issue with copyright infringement I won’t share an MP3 here, although it is my understanding that these frequencies are not subject to copyright.
 I am not suggesting anyone break any laws in their respective countries.

-These tones will work on both barking dogs and fighting cats (or those trying to do the dirty in your ceiling when you’re trying to sleep).
+These tones will both stop dogs barking and fighting cats (or those trying to do the dirty in your ceiling when you’re trying to sleep).
 These tones are an annoyance at best and they’ll usually just leave the area.

-I’ve found that these tones will usually silence a stray barking dog within 30 – 60 seconds and they work most of the time.
-The only time they don’t is when a barking dog is tied to a pole on a short leash and can’t leave (which is incredibly cruel on the part of the dog owner).
+I’ve found that these tones will usually stop dogs barking within 30 – 60 seconds and they work most of the time.
+The only time they don’t is when a barking dog is tied to a pole on a short leash and can’t leave (which is incredibly cruel on the part of the dog owner and sadly common in Southeast Asia).
 In these cases, relocate –the dog’s already got problems.

 I hope this solution helps you sleep better or get more done during the day!
 Did this travel tip work for you?
 Let me know in the comments.